-We would like to express our gratitude to each and everyone who directly or indirectly supported us during this project.
-We would like to thank all the authors for their contribution in the intellectual capital of this book.
-Our extended thanks to all the authors for their hard work, diligence and dedication in serving the readers.
+The editors of the book would like to express their gratitude to each and everyone who directly or indirectly supported us during this project.
+We would like to thank all for their contribution in the intellectual capital of the book.
+An extended thanks to all the authors for their hard work, diligence and dedication in serving the readers.
 Their contribution is appreciable.